-Young graphics for Independence
+Young graphic designers for Independence

 A poster competition organised by the Institute of National Remembrance aims to celebrate the 100th anniversary of Poland’s independence.